DC 5054Musculoskeletal System38 CFR § 4.71a

 Hip, resurfacing or replacement (prosthesis) is associated with 1 documented secondary condition.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Hip, resurfacing or replacement (prosthesis)?
+What happens at the C&P exam for Hip, resurfacing or replacement (prosthesis)?

 Get a Personalized Rating Analysis